The delightful Echeveria Black Prince is a slow, low growing, darkly-colored succulent plant featuring tight rosettes of fleshy leaves.

 The only time a plant may need more frequent watering is during its first year.
 Regular watering is needed for the plant to establish its root system.

-Whether you grow your plant inside or outside, avoid excessive watering, especially in the winter.
+Whether you grow your plant inside or outside, avoid excessive watering of Echeveria plants, especially in the winter.
 During the colder months watering once per month should be enough.

 Soil and Transplanting